hagai08/HelloAndroidJni/README.md

 # HelloAndroidJni

-I've used the following guide to first run this Project :
+This project calculates the NthFibonacci number Recursively in C code using the Java Native Interface.

-https://codelabs.developers.google.com/codelabs/android-studio-jni
+I've used the following guide to first run this Project : https://codelabs.developers.google.com/codelabs/android-studio-jni